queenkjuul/queenkjuul.github.io/_posts/2020-01-20-enterprise.md

 ![vic-fontaine.com](https://queenkjuul.github.io/images/vicFull.png)

 In another stroke of luck, I came across someone's [handy little python script, midi2grub](https://gitlab.com/lukasfink1/midi2grub), which could do all of what I thought would be the hard part--actually translating something resembling a musical score into a proper `GRUB_INIT_TUNE` config.
-Now all that was left was *the easy part*, the part where I would just pop open the MIDI file into some editor, slice out the bit I wanted, maybe change the key/shift the pitch to sit nicely in that warm midrangey tone of a state-of-the-art hi-fi BIOS Piezo buzzer.
+Now all that was left was *the easy part*, the part where I would just pop open the MIDI file into some editor, slice out the bit I wanted, and maybe change the key/shift the pitch to sit nicely in that warm midrangey tone of a state-of-the-art BIOS Piezo buzzer.

 ## the hard part